tboggs300/tboggs300/README.md

 ### Hi there 👋

-I am a software engineer focused on learning DevOps, IaC, and cloud technologies.
+I am a software engineer focused on learning Backend, DevOps, IaC, and cloud technologies.

 ## Currently Learning
 - Terraform